 JOB TRAINING AND EDUCATION: Policy

 Workforce development providers should facilitate the development of training and retraining programs that provide workers with skills leading to jobs in high-growth industries and occupations that pay well.

-Education and training services
+Education and training providers

-The Department of Education should implement policies to eliminate fraud, deception, and abuse in institutions accredited to receive student financial assistance under Title IV of the Higher Education ActThe section of the Higher Education Act that addresses student financial assistance. .
-These policies should seek to ensure that low-income students have access to adequate educational opportunities that lead to employment and whose costs, including debt burdens, are commensurate with income outcomes.
+The Department of Education should implement policies to eliminate fraud, deception, and abuse in institutions accredited to receive student financial assistance under Title IV of the Higher Education Act.
+These policies should ensure that students with low incomes have access to adequate educational opportunities that lead to employment and whose costs, including debt burdens, are commensurate with income outcomes.

-The Pell GrantA federal program that provides needs-based grants to low-income, post-high school students. program should be amended to improve access for older and displaced workers by providing support to individuals, including people with bachelor’s degrees, seeking short-term occupational programs.
+The Pell Grant program should be amended to improve access for older and displaced workers.
+It should do so by providing support to individuals, including people with bachelor’s degrees, seeking short-term occupational programs.
 Pell Grants should also be available to adult learners who are financially independent but who may have experienced disruption in income due to unemployment.

 Recipients of job-training allowances and federal financial assistance should be able to enroll simultaneously in adult basic education and literacy and postsecondary occupational and academic programs.